About the Journal

 The overall focus is to explore the socially transformative and democratic potential of cultural participation processes, to qualify the academic understanding of what ‘cultural participation’ is and what it involves, and to discuss the complex relations created between user-generated material and established institutions.

-We invite submissions from a variety of disciplinary fields such as cultural studies, media studies, cultural geography, aesthetics, science and technology studies, health care, information science, sociology, anthropology, and gender studies.
+We invite submissions from a variety of disciplinary fields such as media and communication studies, cultural studies, cultural geography, aesthetics, science and technology studies, health care, information science, sociology, anthropology, and gender studies.

 Peer Review Process